AlttiRi/keep-lister/README.md

-# File manager snapshot explorer
+# KeepLister

+It lists the files, that you keep on your storage drives, as a common file browser.
+It's aimed to help digital hoarders finding their files.

+In other words: it's a file manager snapshot explorer, or a file explorer for JSON snapshots with meta information of local files.

+The scanner for creating the snapshots is included.

+---

+Currently, it's implemented this way:
+- The website is used as the explorer. _(You can also run it locally.)_
+- JSON files (snapshots) are used as a database for the explorer.
+- The scanner, a JavaScript file, is used for creating snapshots.
+You need to run it with Node.js from a terminal.

+Yeah, it would much more convenient if it was a standalone GUI application, but anyway it's usable.

+---

-You can create a meta snapshot of your external/local hard drive's content and use this explorer to look at the content of the hard drive when it's detached.
-For the local hard drives it is pretty too, it can be an alternative for Windows Explorer' search thing.
+So, you can create a meta snapshot of your external/local hard drive's content and use this explorer to look at the content of the hard drive when it's detached.
+For the local hard drives it is pretty too, it can be an alternative for Windows Explorer's search thing.

 There are two parts of the software: